DecAIHub/papers/adversarial-verification/README.md

 ## Data Availability

-Annotation matrices (k=3 × n=60 × 4 flags, baseline + intervention) and the algorithmic re-classification rule set will be deposited on Zenodo upon acceptance.
+The analyses in this paper use an earlier snapshot of the underlying registry.
+A later public release of the related AI-Blockchain Project-Card Dataset is available on Zenodo (DOI: 10.5281/zenodo.18900950).
+Annotation matrices (k=3 × n=60 × 4 flags, baseline + intervention) and the algorithmic re-classification rule set can be shared for review or upon reasonable request, subject to applicable platform terms.